FIFA Fast Facts

 June 1, 2011 - Running unopposed, Blatter is elected to a fourth term as FIFA president.
 He announces a change in the process of selecting World Cup host countries.
 Instead of having the small, 24-member executive committee pick future World Cup hosts, the full FIFA congress will participate, with one vote for each member nation.

-July 17, 2012 - FIFA announces former U.S. Attorney Michael J. Garcia and former German prosecutor Hans-Joachim Eckert have been appointed chairmen of the ethics committee, tasked with probing various allegations of wrongdoing.
+July 17, 2012 - FIFA announces former US Attorney Michael J. Garcia and former German prosecutor Hans-Joachim Eckert have been appointed chairmen of the ethics committee, tasked with probing various allegations of wrongdoing.

 2013 - As Brazil preps for the 2014 World Cup, at least five workers die in construction accidents in 2013.
 Thousands of protesters clash with police during the early summer and the unrest continues throughout the year leading up to the soccer tournament.